-- a.
+- Bicycle parking racks shall support each bicycle in a method that does not use a wheel as the primary means of support and connection to the rack. - Bicycle parking racks shall enable the bicycle frame and one or both wheels to be secured through use of a "U" type lock. - Electric Vehicle Charging Station Spaces - a.
+Parking - 1.
 For a newly developed parcel, an electric vehicle charging station space shall be included in the calculation for minimum required parking spaces required in accordance with this Section.
-For an existing parcel, an approved existing parking space (except a handicapped space) may be converted to an electric vehicle parking space without being in violation of the requirements in this Section. - b.
+For an existing parcel, an approved existing parking space (except a handicapped space) may be converted to an electric vehicle parking space without being in violation of the requirements in this Section. - 2.
 Public electric vehicle charging stations are reserved for parking and charging electric vehicles only.
-Electric vehicles may be parked in any space designated for public parking, subject to the restrictions that would apply to any other vehicle that would park in that space.
+Electric vehicles may be parked in any space designated for public parking, subject to the restrictions that would apply to any other vehicle that would park in that space. - b.
+Accessible spaces.

-ii.
-Accessible spaces

-a.
 It is strongly encouraged, but not required, that a minimum of one accessible electric vehicle charging station be provided.
 Accessible electric vehicle charging station should be located in close proximity to the building or facility entrance and connected to a barrier-free accessible route of travel.
-It is not necessary to designate the accessible electric vehicle charging station exclusively for the use of disabled persons.
+It is not necessary to designate the accessible electric vehicle charging station exclusively for the use of disabled persons. - Lighting.
+It is recommended that lighting shall be provided where an electric vehicle charging station is installed, unless charging is for daytime purposes only.
+Lighting shall not encroach upon abutting properties.